Get

 Training

 These cats are also known for being very easily litter-trained.
 They are naturally clean animals and prefer not to soil their environment.
-To help train your Siamese Cat, place the litter box in an easily accessible spot and put a small amount of litter in the box to start.
+To help train your Siamese cat, place the litter box in an easily accessible spot and put a shallow layer of litter in the box to start.
 When your cat uses the litter box, praise them and offer a treat.

 Care

 Siamese require very little grooming, and their short coats only need to be brushed occasionally to remove dead hairs and to keep their fur clean and free of mats.
-This occasional, minimal grooming helps prevent skin problems, distributes the natural oils in their coat, prevents their coats from getting dull, and prevents excess hair from ending up in your carpets and couches.
+This occasional, minimal grooming helps remove shed hair, distributes the natural oils in their coat, prevents their coats from getting dull, and prevents excess hair from ending up in your carpets and couches.

-Siamese cats are known for being very clean animals, and they typically do not have a problem with hairballs or other types of debris buildup.
-However, their nails should be being clipped periodically.
+Siamese cats are known for being very clean animals, and they typically have fewer hairballs than long-haired breeds, though hairballs can still occur.
+However, their nails should be clipped periodically.

 chocolate point siamese cat laying